 I held out as long as I could, but it was bound to happen sooner or later...

 I’ve lived with Katie for the past three years in a great house on the west side, near an endless amount of trails and fine drinking establishments.
-She has always signed off on my goofy adventures, often…Continue
+She has always signed off on my goofy adventures, often crewing and pacing during races or driving and hiking a…Continue

 Apparently this happens when one gets rid of cable:

 Wow!
 There’s a word that’s almost as overused as awesome.
 However it succinctly sums up all of my feelings in one, tidy, three-letter word.
 The Ascent was the exclamation point on one of the best experiences I’ve ever had, i.e. participating in all three Triple Crown runs.
-I…Continue
+I can heartily recommend these three runs to anyone who is seeking a…Continue

 The Pikes Peak Ascent is over and another Triple Crown Series is done!
 This year was quite special and being chosen for the PikesPeakSports.us Triple Crown Runners team was definitely the icing on the cake!

-I am not sure how many people have even been reading the blogs, but in a way it does not…Continue
+I am not sure how many people have even been reading the blogs, but in a way it does not matter.
+It has been rewarding for me to write and, again, I thank Tim, Ron,…Continue

 Last weekend was a huge weekend for area trail runners.
 In fact, I'm almost certain that every person I've met in the running community was involved in either the Pikes Peak races in Manitou, TransRockies, the Leadville Trail 100, or some combination thereof.
 For myself, after testing the 50 mile waters in 2011 at Lake City and then Pagosa Springs, Leadville was beckoning me to the "hundy" distance.